Boardwalk Funding, LLC logo

 Frequently Asked Questions

-Is Boardwalk Funding, LLC legitimate?
+What services does Boardwalk Funding, LLC offer?

-Doctor's Verdict on Boardwalk Funding, LLC
+Research Note on Boardwalk Funding, LLC

 Boardwalk Funding is best suited for active Texas real estate investors executing fix-and-flip or new construction projects who need fast capital and have clear project timelines and exit strategies.
-The critical caveat is that hard money loans carry rates substantially higher than conventional mortgages (11-13% vs. 6-8%) and upfront point fees, making them viable only when conventional financing is unavailable or when project speed justifies the premium cost—not for owner-occupied home purchases or long-term holds.
+The critical caveat is that hard money loans carry rates higher in listed context than conventional mortgages (11-13% vs. 6-8%) and upfront point fees, making them viable only when conventional financing is unavailable or when project speed justifies the premium cost—not for owner-occupied home purchases or long-term holds.

 • Texas real estate investors executing fix-and-flip projects with clear timelines and exit strategies